 Malaria prophylaxis and therapy:

-Wearing covering clothing, light-coloured, if necessary puncture-proof
+Wearing covering clothing, light-colored, stitch-proof if necessary.

-If necessary mosquito repellent spray in the bedroom
+If necessary, mosquito repellent spray in the bedroom

 By taking preventive medication, you can avoid contracting malaria with a high probability, but unfortunately not with absolute certainty.
 It is important to take it reliably and especially for 1 or 4 weeks after leaving the malaria area.